 Signs of Gambling Addiction

 Often referred to as a hidden illness, a gambling disorder lacks the obvious symptoms associated with drug or alcohol addiction.
 While compulsive gamblers often minimise or completely deny the problem – even to themselves – there are a few symptoms that indicate something is wrong.
 The most distinctive sign of a gambling problem is the feeling that you can’t stop.
-If you are always tempted to place just one more bet or you get anxious when thinking about quitting, it’s likely that you are addicted to gambling.
+If you’re always tempted to place just one more bet, or you get anxious when thinking about quitting, you are likely addicted to gambling.

 Here are some of the most common symptoms that indicate a gambling disorder: